Sheriff's Peal Appeal

 Peals are the bell ringing equivalent of a marathon They are a trial of stamina, testing both physical and mental ability.

-So peals are a significant challenge and the performance can only be considered completed and achieved if there are no errors that bring it to a premature halt.
+So these are a significant challenge and the performance can only be considered completed and achieved if there are no errors that bring it to a premature halt.

 • Slide title